kineticfire-labs/semver-multi/README.md

 Automatic artifact semantic versioning, powered by *semver-multi*, helps accelerate your Continuous Integration & Continuous Delivery/Deployment (CI/CD) process.

+*semver-multi* provides a light-weight semantic versioning capability that easily integrates into a CI/CD pipeline with a CI server:
+1. The CI server simply executes *semver-multi* with a file path to the updated repository
+1. There is no additional data that need be backed-up for recovery, beyond the git repository.
+   1. The git repository stores all version information (in annotated tags) for the history of the project as well as the project definition (the `project-def.json`) at the time specific version information was generated.
+   1. *semver-multi* is stateless.
+The system does not contain data to back-up for recovery purposes.
+1. No additional commit is made to record versioning information (annotated tags are used).
+1. *semver-multi* does not need to manage credentials or have access to remote systems.
+The CI server (or other entity) is responsible for accessing the remote git repository and, likely, managing credentials for that access.

 # Problem

 Figure 1 demonstrates the issue with a single version at the project-level for all artifacts.